 Trenton, New Jersey 08611 (in the Roebling Market)

-You can take the Dinky train from Princeton to Princeton Junction.
+Take the Dinky train from Princeton to Princeton Junction.
 At Princeton Junction switch to the New Jersey Transit southbound/outbound train (New York to Trenton) to Trenton.
 Get off at the Trenton Rail Station (second stop).
 Exit the Trenton station following the signs for Clinton Avenue and then turn left across the (metal) bridge to go down South Clinton.
 Walk along South Clinton Avenue for approximately 10 minutes.
 At Elmer Street, turn right.
 The Social Security Administration is just behind the “Beauty Mart” which is in the Roebling Market shopping center on Elmer Street.If you prefer not to walk from the train station to the Social Security office, at the Trenton Rail Station you can take the Route 601 bus to the stop at Roebling and Chambers.
 Look for Elmer Street.
 The entrance to the office is on Elmer Street.

 Directions by Bus

-You can take the New Jersey Transit bus Route 606 to the Trenton Rail Station and either walk from there or transfer to the Route 601 bus at the Trenton Rail Station.
+Take the New Jersey Transit bus Route 606 to the Trenton Rail Station and either walk from there or transfer to the Route 601 bus at the Trenton Rail Station.
 The Route 606 bus runs from the Princeton Shopping Center on North Harrison Street, along Nassau Street, then south on U.S. 206 to downtown Trenton.
 To take the 606 to Trenton, wait at the Palmer Square kiosk.
 The bus runs twice an hour between 8 am and 6 pm on weekdays, once per hour before and after that.
 The schedule is posted on the kiosk but in general departures are at :25 and :55 in the middle of the day, Monday through Friday.
 Tell the bus driver you need to transfer to the Route 601 bus.
 You will need to get off at the Trenton Rail Station and either walk or take the Route 601 bus to the stop at Roebling and Chambers.
 From the Trenton Rail Station, walk straight across the railway bridge along South Clinton Avenue for approximately 10 minutes.
 At Elmer Street, turn right.
-The Social Security Administration is just behind the “Beauty Mart” which is in the Roebling Market shopping center on Elmer Street.Bus fare to Trenton is $2.55 each way, exact amount required.
+The Social Security Administration is just behind the “Beauty Mart” which is in the Roebling Market shopping center on Elmer Street.Bus fare to Trenton is typically $2.55 each way with the exact amount required.
 Approximate time to downtown Trenton is 35-40 minutes.

 Directions by Car